phunware/maas-mapping-android-sdk/README.md

 });
 ```

 Routes are comprised of segments.
-In the Mapping SDK, a segment is a path between two points that are marked as an exit or a portal.
+In the Mapping SDK, a segment is a path between two points that are marked as an exit or as a portal.
 Use the methods `nextRouteSegment()` and `previousRouteSegment()` on a `PwRouteLayer` to show a highlighted path along the route.
-The highlighted path will progress to the next segment if one exists, or the previous segment if one exists.
+The highlighted path will progress to the next segment if one exists, or to the previous segment if one exists.

 Attribution
 -----------
-MaaSMapping uses the following 3rd party components.
+MaaS Mapping uses the following third-party components.

 | Component     | Description   | License  |
 | ------------- |:-------------:| -----:|